pkic/pkimm/categories/key-management/_index.md

 #### Guidance

-Inventory of cryptographic keys is important and strategic database for organization to:
+Inventory of cryptographic keys is important and a strategic database for organizations to:
 - Monitor cryptographic key status and compliance
-- Quickly react on changes and incidents (deprecation of algorithms, compromise, new attacks and vulnerabilities)
+- Quickly react to changes and incidents (deprecation of algorithms, compromise, new attacks and vulnerabilities)
-- Understand impact of lifecycle changes, migration and using keys
+- Understand impact of lifecycle changes, migration and use of keys

-Although cryptographic key inventory may be implemented and maintained using various tools and approaches, it should serve the purpose of having consistent and accurate map of all cryptographic keys deployed in organization with details like algorithm, key length, usage, storage, location, generation and distribution method, backup and recovery, key check value, fingerprint, number of share or components, owner or responsible person, uniqueness, crypto-periods, or any other application attributes and properties of the key.
+Although the cryptographic key inventory may be implemented and maintained using various tools and approaches, it should serve the purpose of having a consistent and accurate map of all cryptographic keys deployed in the organization with details like algorithm, key length, usage, storage, location, generation and distribution method, backup and recovery, key check value, fingerprint, number of share or components, owner or responsible person, uniqueness, crypto-periods, or any other applicable attributes and properties of the key.

 Inventory should follow procedures and business as usual activities to keep it accurate and updated in time.